top of page

 Herbicide Applications

 The Weed and Pest monitors invasive and noxious weeds around town, and will treat only city-owned property when necessary.
 The county and state maintains an invasive plant list, that threaten native vegetation.
-We also use mechanical and biological methods to control the weeds.
+We also use mechanical and biological methods to manage weeds.

-To see products used to treat noxious and invasive weeds click HERE
+To see products used to treat noxious and invasive weeds, navigate to our resources page.

-To learn more about our integrated invasive weed management click HERE.
+To learn more about our integrated invasive weed management, navigate to our about page.

 bottom of page